Review of Phonak’s Study on Spheric Speech Clarity: Evaluating the Research Behind AI-Driven Hearing Aid Innovation

 1. Lack of Independent Validation

-Although Phonak’s internal clinical studies are referenced (e.g., Wright et al., 2024), these are not yet published in public, peer-reviewed sources yet some are even marked as “in preparation” or expected to be released later.
+Although Phonak references internal clinical studies (e.g., Wright et al., 2024), these have not yet been published in public, peer-reviewed sources.
+Some are even marked as “in preparation” or expected to be released at a later date.

 This makes it hard to evaluate the methods, sample size, biases, and full statistical analysis.